 What influences scrap car prices?

-The size and weight of the vehicle
+The size and weight of the car

-This isn’t an exact science – but, since scrap dealers have usually scrapped thousands of cars, they’ll have a good idea of the quantities of each valuable material they can recover from a car based on how much it weighs.
+This isn’t an exact science – but, since scrap car dealers have usually scrapped thousands of cars, they’ll have a good idea of the quantities of each valuable material they can recover from a car based on how much it weighs.

 There are some exceptions to this.
 For example, if you’re planning to scrap a carbon-fibre bodied McLaren, it’s likely to weigh less than Ford Mondeo.
-Don’t worry though, in a case like this; we’d always try to help you find a specialist dismantler who’ll offer you more than just scrap value if you’ve got a high-value vehicle.
+Don’t worry though, in a case like this; we’d always try to help you find a specialist dismantler who’ll offer you more than just scrap value if you’ve got a high-value car.

-Distance from the dealer
+Distance from the scrap car dealer

 Missing or damaged parts